WaluigiEffector/WaluigiLLM/README.md

 # WaluigiLLM
-A "normal" LLM acting opposed to average human behaviour and ethics attacking, harassing, mocking and bullying X (Twitter) Accounts and their Posts.

-What exactly is the "Waluigi Effect"
+What exactly is the "Waluigi Effect" ... ?

 In the field of artificial intelligence (AI), the Waluigi effect is a phenomenon of large language models (LLMs) in which the chatbot or model "goes rogue" and may produce results opposite the designed intent, including potentially